NYC mayor declares state of emergency amid migrant busing crisis

 By Joseph Ax

+Many of the migrants sent to New York are Venezuelans, whom the U.S. cannot expel to Mexico under a COVID-19 related policy as it can other migrants.

+The Democratic-controlled city of El Paso has bused roughly 7,000 migrants to New York since late August, though city leaders say they are coordinating with New York officials.

-The surge of arrivals has set a record for the number of people in shelters across the city.
+The increase in arrivals has set a record for the number of people in shelters across New York.

 "Although our compassion is limitless, our resources are not," Adams said, calling on the federal and state governments to provide support.
 "We are at the edge of a precipice."